-Manuel Antonio is just a stone’s throw from the town of Quepos and buses run very frequently from Quepos main bus terminal.
+Manuel Antonio is just a stone’s throw from the town of Quepos and buses run very frequently from Quepos Main Bus Terminal.
 The buses are easy to find but beware of pickpockets in the bus station.

 Staying in Manuel Antonio:

 There are several hotels, hostels and lodges in and around the park and some are truly unique, like the Hotel Costa Verde which has an old Avianca airplane converted into several luxury rooms.
 This guide recommends staying in the town of Quepos as it is easily accessible and more economic.
-Staying in Manuel Antonio is a great experience tough and offers the advantage of peaceful serenity.
+Staying in Manuel Antonio is a great experience though and offers the advantage of peaceful serenity.

 The highlights of Manuel Antonio:

 Manuel Antonio has several distinctive parts and natural sights.
 The jungle which forms the entrance is full of different types of monkeys, racoons, colourful crabs, different bird species and other animals.
 On the other hand the paths through the jungle lead to some breathtaking beaches.
 Playa Manuel Antonio and Playa Escondida are some of the best beaches in Costa Rica, the former getting quite busy in the afternoon.
 The hiking trails moreover lead to some staggering viewpoints which enable travellers to marvel at the gorgeous Pacific coastline.
 This guide recommends hiking through the park in the morning and relaxing on its beaches in the afternoon.
 Be aware that the park closes at 5PM and that it is quite a hike from the beach back to the entrance.